Homeschooling in Alabama Explained

 How To Start Homeschooling in Alabama

-The only legal requirement for you to start homeschooling in Alabama is to notify your school district of your intent to homeschool.
+The only requirement for you to start homeschooling in Alabama is to notify your school district of your intent to homeschool.

 You can do this at any time by sending a letter of intent to the county or city superintendent of schools.